 The Office of Teacher Education Advising and Licensure (TEAL) is an information and support hub for current and potential teacher candidates.
 The office provides consultation and resources for program admission, and links students to campus resources.
 In addition, staff provide guidance regarding the teacher licensure application process and verify program completion for teacher licensure.

 The University Career Center provides services, programs, and support for students and alumni.
-Events include an Education Career Fair held each spring semester.
 Services include individual appointments with career advisors and the Hire-A-Niner online job and internship database.

 Learn from Exceptional Faculty

 Our faculty members are equipped with strong academic backgrounds and practical experience in their fields, which enables them to provide the knowledge and mentoring you need to gain the most from your coursework.
 In addition, our faculty have successfully sought grants to support our graduate students in completing their degrees.